mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 1st Listen: Pretty (very?) good
 * 2nd Listen: Pretty good
 * 3rd Listen: Pretty good
+* 4th Listen: Pretty/ very good

+How this album has grown on me!
+By the 4th listen it's all I could think about.
+The harmonies are a highlight.

 ## 4/10 Astral Weeks - Van Morrison
 * 1st Listen: Pretty good